 - You've used a stock audio or stock video file, and that type of stock is not included in your plan.

-You can upgrade to a plan subscription that includes the feature you want using the purple upgrade buttons.
+You can upgrade to a plan subscription that includes the features you want.
 Be sure to choose if you want to be billed monthly or yearly.

-Alternatively, you can pay a one-off fee to export once by clicking the grey button at the bottom of the window.
-The fee amount will depend on what features you've used and/or how many stock assets you've added.
+Alternatively, you can pay a one-off fee to export.
+At the bottom of the screen, click If you don't want to upgrade and choose Buy features once-off from the dropdown.
+The cost will be displayed, and will depend on what features you've used and/or how many stock assets you've added.
 One-off payments will only be charged once the video exports successfully (so if the export is cancelled or fails, you won't be charged).

-If you want to export your video without upgrading or making a one-off payment, select a lower resolution (480p), and remove any stock assets or logos from the project timeline.
+If you want to export your video without making any payments or seeing watermarks, go back and select the free lower resolution (480p), and remove any stock assets or logos from the project timeline.

 4. Wait for your video to export